This month, I’ve shipped myself off to a ayurveda, yoga and meditation retreat.

 I have to say I felt a certain amount of guilt leaving my daughter and using my precious annual leave and money on something that was just for me.
 It goes against your instinct as a mother.

-My partner had another view – he felt that by making some much needed changes in myself, getting a better handle on controlling my emotions and reaction to stress specifically, I could be a better mother, employee, relation and friend and that not just me, but everyone around me would benefit.
+Her babysitter had another view – they felt that by making some much needed changes in myself, getting a better handle on controlling my emotions and reaction to stress specifically, I could be a better mother, employee, relation and friend and that not just me, but everyone around me would benefit.

 We were greeted by the warm and welcoming Lee and a round little over-excited dog.
 As we sat down for dinner and spoke to Lee and Yogesh my anxiety lessened.
 Lee, a kind faced American lady, told us her story of being a retired chief technology officer (a fellow geek – another good omen) and how she had now embraced her ‘other life’ full time, following the spiritual teachings of Bhagawan Nityananda and Swami Muktananda, in the retreat with her colleagues Jeanetta and Dewa.
 The foundation is a charity which helps provide employment and education for the Padukas (local tribal women) and does a whole load of other good stuff in the community, which I will write about later.

 Yogesh told of his many years experience in ayurveda, training therapists along with his brother Hemant.
 He also told us about his about his home village, which in another lovely coincidence is where our maid Jasmin is from.
-Reassured I was going to be well looked after, Amit went on his way and I went to bed in my very comfy, cosy room that was to be my home for the next nine days.
+Reassured I was going to be well looked after I went to bed in my very comfy, cosy room that was to be my home for the next nine days.

 I will write more about my experiences on this trip in parts 2 & 3 coming soon..